Robust heterodimensional cycles in two-parameter unfolding of homoclinic tangencies

-Transverse homoclinic points correspond to non-degenerate solutions to the system consisting of \eqref{eq:df:tran3} and \eqref{eq:df:tran4} with setting $\bar y_1=\bar y_2=\bar v=0$.
-Comparing these two equations with \eqref{eq:52} and \eqref{eq:51}, one sees that the remaining computation can be done as in the saddle-focus case if $y^*b_{31}>0$ when \eqref{eq:k} is satisfied.
-But this is easy when $\omega_2/2\pi$ is irrational or of the form $p/q$ with $q\geqslant 7$.
-To see the latter, one notes that $k\omega\bmod \pi$ can take $\floor{(q-1)/2}$ different values, and it suffices to have four different values to make $y^*b_{31}>0$ and \eqref{eq:k} hold at the same time.
+Transverse homoclinic points correspond to non-degenerate solutions to the system consisting of \eqref{eq:df:tran3} and \eqref{eq:df:tran4}.
+Comparing these two equations with \eqref{eq:52} and \eqref{eq:51}, and recalling the discussion below \eqref{eq:q}, one sees that the remaining computation can be carried out exactly as in the saddle-focus case if $k$ can be taken such that \eqref{eq:k} is satisfied, $dy^*>0$, and $d(\alpha^*x_1^++\beta^*x_2^+)<0$.
+The existence of such $k$ is obvious since the set $\{(k\omega_1/2\pi,k\omega_2/2\pi)\}$ is dense in $\mathbb{R}^2$, due to the rational independence among $\omega_1/\pi,\omega_2/\pi,1$. \end{proof}

-The last thing to notice is that the desired convergence in the $y$-coordinates is obtained by substituting the $X$-solutions corresponding to \eqref{eq:transcoor} into the last two equations in \eqref{eq:df:tran2.1}. \end{proof}